 - It is not advisable to extend the RJ11 leads from the Sensor to Sensor Hub.
 It is acceptable to use a longer RJ45 cable from the Sensor Hub to the eGauge.

 - If RJ11 cable between Sensor and Sensor Hub must be extended, it is advisable to use twisted pair wires, such as a CAT5 cable with RJ11 plugs (most commonly used for DSL modems).

 - If terminating own cables, both RJ11 and RJ45 cables should be straight-through cables, with the same color order on both ends.

 Additional Software Configuration

 The EC420 will report and record the milliamp value as a decimal number.
-If desired, the mA value can be converted to a numerical format the eGauge supports using the slope intercept formula of
+The milliamp value can be linearly mapped to the actual sensor value and unit by using a formula register with function

-If a 4-20mA sensor is connected to the eGauge measuring a percentage value between 0% and 100%, the slope intercept formula would be
+If a 4-20mA sensor is connected to the meter's S3 input, measuring the output of a CO2 meter that reads between 0 and 10,000 ppm, the formula register will be

 This assumes the minimum and maximum values of the sensor range start at 4mA and end at 20mA.